 Are you stressed out because of your gut health, or is your gut health causing your stress?
 For gut health coaches, this is our version of the chicken or the egg dilemma.
-So how does this cycle begin, and more importantly, how do we end it?
+How does this cycle begin, and more importantly, how do we end it?

 Stress can lead to poor food choices.